Student Exchange helps participants

 EDHEC Business School / France

-University of Huddersfield / United Kingdom
+The University of Birmingham / United Kingdom

 The exchange provided me with an opportunity to learn from friends from all over the world and to understand more about other people.
 I lived with four Koreans.
 I studied, travelled, and played together with them.
 We built long-lived connections.”

 Being an exchange student in the Netherlands has been the best educational experience I had.
 The food, the people, the atmosphere in Maastricht increased my exposure to the unique Dutch culture.
 Maastricht University inspired me with problem-based learning and made me more confident.

 Maastricht University / the Netherlands

 During the exchange, I was involved in peer mentoring and impressed by Belgian culture and customs.
 To me, the Belgians' way of looking at challenges like Brexit is really interesting and inspiring.